uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

   - The kivik package must be used in conjunction with a database driver.

 - https://github.com/maxlath/blue-cot /202208/js
-  - CouchDB library with a simple, functional-programing-friendly API, returning promises
+  - CouchDB library with a simple, functional-programming-friendly API, returning promises
   - Class-less, thus a different initialization, but the rest of the API stays the same
   - Uses Cookie Authentication instead of Basic Auth for better performance